How To Become A Pilates Instructor

 Luckily, there are clear steps to take to become a certified Pilates instructor.
 Once you’ve completed a comprehensive certification program, you’ll be on your way to becoming a Pilates instructor.

-First things first, take a Pilates class!
-Chances are you’ve already taken a few Pilates classes, sparking your interest in becoming a Pilates instructor, but in case you haven’t—hit the mat!
-Immerse yourself in the lifestyle, learn about its long history and how it’s evolved!
+First things first, try many studios, teachers, and levels.
+Chances are you’ve already taken a few Pilates classes, sparking your interest in becoming a Pilates instructor, but if you are spending time in one space… branch out, immerse yourself in the lifestyle, learn about the long history and how it’s evolved into what the world of Pilates is today.

-Locate your local Pilates studio (Hi, Boom Pilates) and take a variety of different classes at different studios to get a feel for which techniques you’re passionate about.
+Locate your local Pilates studio (Hi, Boom Pilates), and take a variety of different classes at different studios to get a feel for which style you’re passionate about.

 2. Classical or Contemporary Route

 In order to begin your Pilates instructor training, you must choose which route you want to take to narrow down your specialization.
-The two most common routes are classical Pilates and contemporary Pilates.
+The two most common routes with any comprehensive (multi-modality training) are Classical Pilates and Contemporary Pilates.

 3. Start Your Pilates Certification Program

 The next step is to begin your Pilates certification process!
 Begin your research, Google your heart out, and look for a training course-plan that works for your lifestyle, work/life and potential travel flexibility.
-In the long run, post this initial certification, you may also seek to be certified by the Pilates Method Alliance (PMA) or the National Pilates Certification Program (NPCP).
+In the long run, post this initial certification, you will also seek to be certified by the National Pilates Certification Program (NPCP).
 You will be required to prove your full certification completion prior to applying for acceptance to these additional exams.

 4. Choose Your Form and Specialty